yannforget/spell-website/content/page/projects.md

 ### GeoAccessHealth: The availability and accessibility of health services in space and time: analytical assessment, data integration and real-time visualization (2019-2020)
 *Funded by Innoviris* - Main parner: [Blue Square](https://bluesquarehub.com/)

-This projects aims to develop and implement semi-automatique procedures to quantify the accessibility of patients to healthcare facilities in sub-saharan Africa.
+Accessibility to healthcare facilities, expressed in terms if travel time to seek health care and treatment is a a key aspect of public health.
+Accessibility is particularly critical in low-income countries because both the transportation network and the number of healthcare facilities can make access to treatment particularly difficult.
+Accessibility can be quantified using spatial modelling procedure, as with the help of spatial database on human population, transportation infrastructure and healthcare facilities location.
+However, all three are dynamic by nature, and a real-time quantification of accessibility to healthcare is currently not possible.
+This projects aims to develop and implement semi-automatique procedures to quantify the accessibility of patients to healthcare facilities in a set of countries in sub-saharan Africa, and integrate them in an information system.
+In the longer term, the system that would be developped could be applied and extended to other countries and support public health operations and policies.

 <br>